FAForever/wiki-pages/Infrastructure/FAF-Teams.md

 - Micro management of the actual team and onboarding of the potential developers
 - Contacting and ensuring a communication bridge with the player and contributor base

+## FAF association and board
+The non-profit association FAForever's aim is to support the open and continued development of Forged Alliance Forever, for the game Supreme Commander: Forged Alliance.

+### Association aims
+The association is managed by a board, elected annually from the FAForever association's membership, with the Association's main activities being:
+* Management and promotion of tournaments alongside other internal services and activities relating to the community.
+* Fostering and maintaining a healthy community environment across FAF communication mediums.
+* Managing the professional relationships between Supreme Commander: Forged Alliance Forever and other organizations.
+* Supporting development of the open source codebase.
+* Promoting the game and community.
+* Royalty-free operation of servers and services enabling the community.
+* Hosting and promoting of tournaments relating to the game.
+* Supporting the development of third party content such as maps and mods.

+The FAForever association also has [statutes of association](https://docs.google.com/document/d/1hvEtv6hCD3-ZUhTHDzyYpNAcHc8PYY3BMT_-UDyc0uM) with further details on the association.

+Details of how to apply to join the FAForever association as a member are [available on the forums](https://forum.faforever.com/topic/2346/how-to-become-a-member-of-the-association).

+### Board
+As of March 2025 the members of the FAForever board are:
+* Jip (President)
+* BlackYps
+* Fichom
+* Deribus
+* Tagada
+* Giebmasse
+* Mizer